cornelk/hashmap/README.md

   When the slice reaches a defined fill rate, a bigger slice is allocated and all keys are recalculated and transferred into the new slice.

 * For hashing, specialized xxhash implementations are used that match the size of the key type where available

+* A specialized String version of the map exists due to a limitation of type switches of parametric types - see https://github.com/golang/go/issues/45380 for more info.